thejoemit/Csocketdl/README.md

     ./Client {server-ip} {server-port} {filename}

 # Protocol
 Example 1: The Server is running in a finite state waiting for incoming TCP connections when the client is launched pointed at a file that exists on the server.
+Packet exchanges are depicted in "File Found Transaction"

 * The session is established, then the client writes the filename character array to the server socket.
 * The server will then write to the client socket the filename and the size in bytes.
 * The server will push all the bytes of the file to the client socket untile the end of file is reached then it will wait.
 * The client will write the recieved data on the socket to a file until it has reached the intended size, then it will terminate the tcp session.

-# Transaction
+# File Found Transaction
     SERVER          CLIENT
       |     <SYN      |     Seq=0      Len=0
       |   SYN/ACK>    |     Seq=0      Ack=1       Len=0